AzureAD/microsoft-authentication-library-for-objc/README.md

 MSAL also provides a public API to query multiple accounts, granted that they exist in the MSAL cache.

-1) Make sure the umbrella header MSAL/MSAL.h is imported
+1) Make sure the umbrella header MSAL-umbrella.h is imported (just MSAL for Swift)

 2) Create config, then use it to initialize an application object